The history of Alton Cycling Club

-Nothing is then known of a cycling club in Alton for over a decade, but a new era began in 1934 when the new Alton Cycling Club was founded.
-Records of this time exist from 1937 onwards which show club members were very active in time trialling and enjoyed weekend social rides.
+We know that the club was very active in the 1930’s, from the records kept by Ron Stent, who joined the club in 1934 and is father-in-law of current member, Shaun Blow.
+Ron was to become the club 25 TT champion five times between 1937 and 1947.
+Another active member at this time was Bob Ransome, who for many years ran a cycle shop in the town.
 The club continued throughout the Second World War and into the 1950s but then floundered again in 1959, a time which coincided with a huge growth in car ownership and increasingly busy roads.
 Cycling had become less popular as a sport and there was no cycling club in Alton during the 1960s or for most of the 1970s.
 Alton cyclists interested in racing had to join the Farnham club, while leisure rides were organised by a CTC group established in the 1970s.